Social Security: 2025 COLA Increase and Managing Taxes on Benefits

 This is why determining the best time to start receiving benefits, as well as having smart investing and tax planning strategies, can be so important.

 Income from Social Security benefits could be taxable, depending on your overall income.
-Annual cost-of-living adjustment (COLA) increases for Social Security and Supplemental Security Income recipients may also lead to additional income taxes for the year.
-This year’s COLA increase was 3.2% (2023’s update was 8.7%).
+The COLA increases for Social Security and Supplemental Security Income recipients may also lead to additional income taxes for the year.

 Many retirees may not know that their Social Security benefits can be taxable—and they might end up owing income taxes they didn’t plan for.